-Long-story short: Convention-over-configuration IIS-as-a-service to get you up and running quickly in Azure with a minimum of fuss (kinda like App Harbor).
-Also, allows you to use a certain amount of Azure resources for free (10 websites on shared instances with limited bandwidth), which is a welcome addition and will be great for proof of concepts or just playing around with stuff!
+Long-story short: Convention-over-configuration IIS-as-a-service to get you up and running quickly in Azure with a minimum of fuss (kind of like App Harbor).
+Also, it allows you to use a certain amount of Azure resources for free (10 websites on shared instances with limited bandwidth), which is a welcome addition and will be great for proof of concepts or just playing around with stuff!

-The main advantages that Web Sites seems to have over Web Roles are:
+The advantages that Web Sites seems to have over Web Roles are:

-- Out of the box support for Git (including hosted within Azure, CodePlex, Github and Bitbucket), TFS, FTP and Web Deploy and Dropbox deployments, which makes automated deployments and continuous delivery dead easy (not that it’s terribly difficult using PowerShell for Web Roles), and importantly, quick.
+- Out of the box support for Git (including hosted within Azure, CodePlex, Github and Bitbucket), VSO, FTP and Web Deploy and Dropbox deployments, which makes automated deployments and continuous delivery dead easy (not that it’s terribly difficult using PowerShell for Web Roles), and importantly, quick.

 - Annoyingly (unless I’ve missed something), the git publishing doesn’t use private keys so you have to keep typing in the password, although from watching David Ebbo’s Youtube video on publishing from Git there must be some way to make it remember the password (I wouldn’t know as I always use private keys).
 [See update at end of post for instructions]